Voted Best Personal Injury Law Firm By Georgia Lawyers

 How does the insurance claim process work after a motorcycle crash?

 It starts faster than most riders expect.
 The at-fault driver’s insurer will make contact quickly, often within days, and request a recorded statement and medical authorization.
 Neither should be provided without legal counsel.
 The formal claim process begins once your attorney engages the insurer, compiles the medical documentation and liability evidence, and presents a structured demand.
 Negotiation follows, and in many cases mediation is used before a lawsuit is filed.
-If a fair resolution is not reached, the case moves into litigation — discovery, depositions, expert disclosures, and trial preparation.
+If a fair resolution is not reached, the case moves into litigation, including discovery, depositions, expert disclosures, and trial preparation.
 Most serious cases resolve before trial once the strength of the evidence is clear, but meaningful settlement numbers are only achieved when the defense believes the plaintiff is ready to go in front of a jury.

 How long will my motorcycle accident case take?